SAP PI/PO Tutorial

 What is SAP PI?

-SAP PI (Process Integration) is an enterprise integration platform that provides seamless integration between SAP and non-SAP applications within the organization A2A (Application to Application) or even outside the organization B2B (Business to Business).
-It allows organizations to exchange information between internal softwares within the company and external systems outside the company.
+SAP PI (Process Integration) is an enterprise integration platform that delivers seamless connectivity between SAP and non-SAP applications, whether internal A2A (Application to Application) flows or cross-company B2B (Business to Business) communication.
+It allows organizations to exchange information between internal software within the company and external systems beyond its boundaries.

 What is SAP PO?

 SAP PO (Process Orchestration) is a tool for automation and optimization of business processes.
 It combines features of SAP Business Process Management (BPM), SAP Process Integration (PI), and SAP Business Rules Management (BRM).
-In other words, SAP Process Orchestration is a more advanced version of SAP PI and has all the tools required to integrate applications.
+In other words, SAP Process Orchestration is a more advanced version of SAP PI and provides every tool required to integrate applications and orchestrate complete business workflows.

 Understanding SAP PI/PO with an Example